 The McGillivray Canyon parking lot is an unmarked lot on the south side of the TransCanada Highway, just moments west of Lac des Arcs.

 Access to the McGillivray Canyon parking lot is only available if you are traveling eastbound on Highway 1.
 Once you see the large tower from the Lafarge plant straight ahead, slow down and look on your right for a gravel road into the trees.
-If you are driving from Calgary to McGillivray Canyon, you’ll need to drive west for a few minutes past the parking lot and turn around at Dead Man’s Flats.

 Here is a Google Street View shot travelling eastbound on the TransCanada Highway.
 The McGillivray Canyon parking lot is the gravel road on the right.